Learn ➜ Material Health Guides ➜ Foam Guide

 Is soy foam non toxic?

+Yes, most likely.
 Soy-based foams contain, on average, 5% soy by weight.
 The remaining 95% is polyurethane foam.
 This is a classic example of healthwashing, and for now is true of all “bio-based foams”.
 If a mattress company can prove their foam is made with 100% soy or other plant oil, it would be healthier than PU foam.

 Is EVA foam toxic?
 Is EVA foam non-toxic?

 It falls somewhere in the middle.
-EVA (ethylene vinyl acetate) is used to make shower curtain fabric, and in that context, it’s pretty pretty non toxic, as found by various agencies including the International Agency for Research on Cancer (IARC), OSHA, or National Toxicology Program (NTP).
+EVA (ethylene vinyl acetate) is used to make shower curtain fabric, and in that context, it’s surprisingly pretty non toxic, as found by various agencies including the International Agency for Research on Cancer (IARC), OSHA, or National Toxicology Program (NTP).

 But of course, EVA foam is different; it’s a much thicker version of EVA fabric, and the main chemical people are concerned about is formamide, which is added to make it foam-like and soft.
 It’s not safe at high doses, and can be absorbed through the skin, inhaled, and ingested, potentially causing various problems.
 That said, an EVA foam with very low amounts of formamide, as confirmed by a third party, that has had a chance to off-gas, is still better than polyurethane foam or PVC because it doesn’t require phthalates to make it a soft and flexible, and it doesn’t require chlorine in its production.
+It’s still hard to know exactly what else may be in it, so choosing cork or natural rubber latex would be healthier options.